 If you like the idea of stepping outside your room directly into a flats boat and you’re looking for a fishing program in which long daily runs are unnecessary, then this bonefish destination on Abaco Island is a great option!

 The primary fishery is an area known as the “Marls of Abaco,” which consists of over 250 square miles of marshy flats on the eastern shores of Abaco Island.
 The Lodge perches over this expansive bonefish haven.
 When fishing the Marls, you can expect to run less than 20 minutes on a daily basis; productive flats are within five minutes of the Lodge.
-The Marls provides anglers with solid numbers of medium-sized bonefish that see little pressure.
-It is well-suited for beginner and experienced saltwater anglers alike, as well as those seeking to fish primarily from a boat.
+The Marls provide anglers with solid numbers of medium-sized bonefish that see little pressure.
+It is well-suited for beginner and experienced saltwater anglers alike and those seeking to fish primarily from a boat.

 The flats of the Marls, located 15 miles inland from the open ocean, have a softer bottom, which makes wading near the Lodge difficult.
 The flats firm up running twenty-five minutes east, closer to deeper water, making wade fishing easier.
 These classic white sand outer flats hold larger bonefish than the marshy areas near the Lodge.
 The guides intimately know the oceanside flats on Abaco’s west coast, where large ocean bones cruise shorelines and the smaller bays adjacent to deeper water.

-The Marls are not as tide dependant as other destinations in the Bahamas, but the wind can influence water flow and act much like tidal influences.
-Since this area is so shallow and vast, the wind pushes the water more then the tides do.
-Fortunately, the guides know the area and where to fish during all conditions.
-There are enough islands to fish all day in the lee or out of the wind.
+The Marls are not as tide dependent as other destinations in the Bahamas, but the wind can influence water flow and act much like tidal influences.
+Since this area is so shallow and vast, the wind pushes the water more than the tides do.
+Fortunately, the guides know the area and where to fish under all conditions.
+There are enough islands to fish in the lee or out of the wind all day.
 Interestingly, these cays (or islands) are taller than similar islands in the Bahamas, thus providing more protection from the wind.

 If you are after a trophy bonefish or want to see something other than the Marls, the guides will trailer boats to Cherokee Sound on the west side of the Abaco.
 It is a half-hour drive to the boat launch from the Lodge.
-These hard white sand flats of this bay are great for wade fishing or poling.
-Due to its adjacency to the ocean, this area is also more tide-dependent then The Marls.
-You can expect quality shots at larger bones in the seven-plus-pound range when conditions are right.
+This bay’s hard white sand flats are great for wade fishing or poling.
+Due to its adjacency to the ocean, this area is also more tide-dependent than The Marls.
+When conditions are right, you can expect quality shots at larger bones in the seven-plus-pound range.
 Bring your “A-Game” for these fish, as they can be picky and spooky.

 Boats and Equipment

 Anglers fish from Hell’s Bay Waterman skiffs with 50 HP Yamaha outboard engines, which are a pleasure to fish from.
-The decks are clean and spacious, and all of the boats have removable lean bars, plenty of rod storage, dry storage areas, and comfortable seats with backrests.
-These are great skiffs and pole in the remarkably shallow water.
+The decks are clean and spacious, and all the boats have removable lean bars, plenty of rod storage, dry storage areas, and comfortable backrest seats.
+These are great skiffs and poles in the remarkably shallow water.
 All the boats have well-stocked coolers for lunch and refreshments.
-As with all lodges in the Bahamas, we recommend that anglers bring their gear and equipment, including rods, reels, wading boots, flies and all terminal tackle.
+As with all lodges in the Bahamas, we recommend that anglers bring their gear and equipment, including rods, reels, wading boots, flies, and all terminal tackle.
 Yellow Dog will be happy to provide a Gear and Equipment Checklist before your departure.

-Remember that Yellow Dog’s services are entirely free!
+Remember that Yellow Dog’s services are completely free!
 When you book a trip with Yellow Dog, you never pay more than when you book directly with the lodge or outfitter.
-All prices listed below are per person, based on single occupancy lodging and a shared flats skiff, and quoted in US dollars.
-A trip of any length can be arranged.
-Please call Yellow Dog for custom package pricing.
+All prices are double occupancy per person and are listed in U.S. Dollars.

 - All meals at the lodge